top of page

 In response to the GHI report 2022, the ministry of women and child development criticized it, saying that "three of the four indicators used for the calculation of the index are related to children's health (child stunting, child wasting and child mortality) and cannot be representative of the entire population.
 The fourth and most important indicator estimate of the Proportion of the Undernourished (PoU) population is based on an opinion poll conducted on a diminutive sample size of 3000``(Global Hunger Report 2022- The Index Is an Erroneous Measure of Hunger and Suffers From Serious Methodological Issues, n.d.).
 Nevertheless, the argument cannot help to alter ground reality.
 UNICEF alerted that India has the highest cases of child wasting in the world (Global Hunger Index 2023: India reports highest child wasting rate; slips 4 notches on ranking, 2023).
 Despite the government's efforts to improve health and provide nutrition to women and children in the last few years (including covid times), the situation has mostly stayed the same (Sinha, 2021).
 The GHI score from 2014 to 2022 fluctuates between 28.2 and 29.1 (The Hindu, 2022).

 The improvements in health, nutrition interventions, and household conditions contributed to the decline in stunting in four Indian states between 2006 to 2016.
 These four states include Chhattisgarh, Gujarat, Odisha, and Tamil Nadu (Von Grebmer et al., 2022).
-WCD department, Gujrat, reported in its report on 'malnutrition among children' that "As per the recent report of NFHS-5 (National Family Health Survey 2019-21), the nutrition indicators for children under five years have improved as compared with NFHS-4 (2015-16)" (Malnutrition Among Children, n.d.).
-Despite that, Gujrat, being a basket of various food safety programmes such as Mid-day Meal (MDM), Integrated Child Development Services (ICDS) Scheme and Public Distribution System (PDS), still there has been an increase in the percentage of children under the age of five, who are facing undernutrition, overweight and severely wasted (Muhammed, 2022).
+WCD department, Gujarat, reported in its report on 'malnutrition among children' that "As per the recent report of NFHS-5 (National Family Health Survey 2019-21), the nutrition indicators for children under five years have improved as compared with NFHS-4 (2015-16)" (Malnutrition Among Children, n.d.).
+Despite that, Gujarat, being a basket of various food safety programmes such as Mid-day Meal (MDM), Integrated Child Development Services (ICDS) Scheme and Public Distribution System (PDS), still there has been an increase in the percentage of children under the age of five, who are facing undernutrition, overweight and severely wasted (Muhammed, 2022).

 The aim of this report is to recognise the gap between government policies/schemes regarding health and nutrition for women and children and their implementation at the ground level, at Palaj, near Gandhinagar.